COVID-19 pandemic: Politics

+Brazil

+The pandemic (and the response of Brazilian politicians to it) led to widespread panic, confusion, and pessimism in Brazil.
+When questioned regarding record deaths in the country in April 2020, Brazilian president Jair Bolsonaro said "So what?
+I'm sorry.
+What do you want me to do about it?"
+Bolsonaro disregarded WHO-recommended mitigation techniques and instead downplayed the risks of the virus, promoted increased economic activity, spread misinformation about the efficacy of masks, vaccines and public health measures, and distributed unproven treatments including hydroxychloroquine and ivermectin.
+A series of federal health ministers resigned or were dismissed after they refused to implement Bolsonaro's policies.

+Disagreements between federal and state governments led to a chaotic and delayed response to the rapid spread of the virus, exacerbated by preexisting social and economic disparities in the country.
+Employment, investment and valuation of the Brazilian real plummeted to record lows.
+Brazil was also heavily affected by the Delta and Omicron variants.
+At the height of the outbreak in the spring of 2021, 3,000+ Brazilians were dying per day.
+Bolsonaro's loss to Lula da Silva in the 2022 presidential election is widely credited to the former's mishandling of the pandemic.

 China

-Multiple provincial-level administrators of the Chinese Communist Party were dismissed over their handling of quarantine measures.
-Some commentators claimed this move was intended to protect CCP general secretary Xi Jinping.
+Multiple provincial-level administrators of the Chinese Communist Party (CCP) were dismissed over their handling of quarantine measures.
+Some commentators claimed this move was intended to protect CCP General Secretary Xi Jinping.
 The US intelligence community claimed that China intentionally under-reported its COVID-19 caseload.
 The Chinese government maintained that it acted swiftly and transparently.
 Journalists and activists in China who reported on the pandemic were detained by authorities, including Zhang Zhan, who was arrested and tortured.

 Italy

 In early March 2020, the Italian government criticised the EU's lack of solidarity with Italy.
 On 22 March 2020, after a phone call with Italian Prime Minister Giuseppe Conte, Russian president Vladimir Putin ordered the Russian army to send military medics, disinfection vehicles, and other medical equipment to Italy.
-In early April, Norway and EU states like Romania and Austria started to offer help by sending medical personnel and disinfectant, and Ursula von der Leyen offered an official apology to the country.
+In early April, Norway and EU states like Romania and Austria started to offer help by sending medical personnel and disinfectant, and European Commission president Ursula von der Leyen offered an official apology to the country.